Staying on a Maldives local island (like Maalhos Maldives) is a chance to experience real island life while contributing to the local community.

-India, I replied with a smile.
-I asked her about the island that was her home now (the one we were both on), and spent a lazy afternoon chatting about the one she was born on, the one where her husband ran a bakery and others in the Maldives she had been to or heard about.
+“India,” I replied with a smile.
+I asked her about Maalhos Maldives, the island we were on now.
+We spent a lazy afternoon chatting about the Maldives local island she was born on, the one where her husband ran a bakery and other islands she had been to or heard about.

 Living far out in the Indian Ocean, surrounded by water and sand everywhere, even I forgot for a while that there is a world where people don’t live on islands!

 A couple of months ago, when GoAir reached out to me regarding their new direct flights from Bangalore, Mumbai and Delhi to Male – the capital of the Maldives (and to Phuket in Thailand), I knew I had to write this post.
 As it becomes easier and cheaper to access one world from another, this is our chance to truly experience local island life in the Maldives – and its fascinating culture, cuisine and underwater world, in a fulfilling yet responsible way.

 Here are all the reasons you should choose a local island for your Maldives trip: